burtr/reu-cfs-2023/ssh-instruction.md

 ## Public Key Cryptograhy

-The ssh protocol assures confidentially by establishing an encrypted channel between your lap and the server using public key cryptography.

 Public key cryptography was announced to the civilian world in 1976 in the paper "New Directions in Cryptography" by Whitfield Diffie and Martin E. Hellman.
 This was followed on 1977 by the paper
 "A Method for Obtaining Digital Signatures and Public-Key Cryptosystems" by Ron Rivest, Adi Shamir, and Leonard Adleman, which proposed the